serde-rs/serde-rs.github.io/_src/impl-deserialize.md

    `Deserializer::deserialize_any`.

 2. The various other `deserialize_*` methods.
-Non-self-describing formats like Bincode need to be told what is in the input in order to deserialize it.
+Non-self-describing formats like Postcard need to be told what is in the input in order to deserialize it.
 The `deserialize_*` methods are hints to the deserializer for how to interpret the next piece of input.
 Non-self-describing formats are not able to deserialize something like `serde_json::Value` which relies on